 The Island of Kolocep is one of the Elafiti Islands, located off the coast of Dubrovnik.
 This full-day tour departs from the Zaton Bay; it includes 2-2.5 hours of paddling each way (5 in total), swimming, walking, and a lunch break on the island.
 Prices start from 400 Kn (52 € / 60 US$ / 44 £) per person (lunch isn't included).
 Check Adriatic Kayak Tours for more info.

 - Check our post on Top Things to do in Croatia.

 - Start planning your holidays with our Croatia Travel Guide.

 - Check the reasons to fall in love with beaches in Croatia.
 And don't forget to learn where to find sandy beaches in Croatia.

-- We share few tips about travelling to Croatia, like tips how to eat local, cheap and delicious food in Croatia; and how much money you'll need in Croatia.
+- We share a few tips about traveling to Croatia, like tips on how to eat local, cheap and delicious food in Croatia; and how much money you'll need in Croatia.

 - We also put together a complete guide to accommodation in Croatia.